English

 Seat & plants (interior view of the consultation room)

-We all possess the strength to realise any of our desires.
-Dialogue is a powerful way to gain awareness of the obstacles and inhibitions we have created in the process of living our lives.
 In making use of free association—the intention of speaking openly and without restraint, in confidence and beyond judgement—we discover ourselves.
-We become aware of our conscious and unconscious motives and desires.
+We become aware of our conscious and unconscious motives and desires and of the obstacles and inhibitions we have created in the process of living our lives.
 This exploration allows us to adjust limiting patterns, to regain our sense of responsibility and independence, and to experience the ever-growing sense of freedom in living the lives we desire to live and making the choices we choose to make.

 About me